Welsh-language literature: The Anterliwt

-The first definitive evidence for the performance of an Anterliwt can be dated to 1654, though the appearance of the word in a dictionary in the sixteenth century suggests the origins of the form are much older.
-Associated primarily with North-East Wales, these were folk stage works, typically in verse, derived from the Morality play but with a greater emphasis on secular elements as well as on bawdiness, innuendo, slapstick and satire (the name anterliwt is derived from the English "interlude", referring to lighter passages in a biblical Morality play).
+Although performance had always been a strong element in the Welsh poetic tradition, it was this period which saw the earliest evidence for the performance of drama in Welsh, in the form of the Anterliwt.
+Although no individual performance of an Anterliwt can definitively be dated earlier than 1654, the appearance of the word in William Salesbury's 1547 dictionary (see above) suggests the form was in existence over a century earlier.
+Associated primarily with North-East Wales, Anterliwtiau were folk stage works in verse probably related to the English Morality Play (the name anterliwt is derived from the English "interlude", referring to the lighter passages in a Morality play), though showing a greater emphasis on secular elements as well as on bawdiness, innuendo, slapstick and satire.
 They would be performed at fairs and other public occasions, such as a Gŵyl Mabsant.
-The earliest surviving Anterliwt is entitled Y Rhyfel Cartrefol ("The Civil War") and appears to have been written in 1660 to commemorate the Restoration; it satirises the Commonwealth of England and is likely the work of Huw Morus (1622–1709).
-Anterliwtiau typically contained stock characters such as the Fool and the Miser alongside a story with a historical, biblical or mythological basis.
-Due to their bawdy elements performances of Anterliwtiau were condemned by the more socially conservative elements of Welsh society, and performances were banned during the Commonwealth: the earliest known reference to the performance of an Anterliwt is in the record of a trial in 1654 when a nobleman was accused of having one performed in private.
-While the Anterliwt was clearly a common fixture in Welsh life during the seventeenth century, comparatively few examples of the genre survive from this early, and it was not until the eighteenth century that the form would reach its apogee.
+The earliest surviving Anterliwt is entitled Y Rhyfel Cartrefol ('The Civil War') and appears to have been written in 1660 to commemorate the Restoration; it satirises the Commonwealth of England and is likely the work of Huw Morys (see above).
+Anterliwtiau relied heavily on stock characters such as the Fool and the Miser, whose lighthearted slapstick antics were juxtaposed with a more serious story with a historical, biblical or mythological basis.
+Due to their bawdy elements performances of Anterliwtiau were condemned by the more socially conservative elements of Welsh society, and performances were banned during the Commonwealth; and the aforementioned earliest evidence for a performance in 1654 is in fact a legal record of a court case in which a nobleman was accused of having one illegally performed in private.
+While the Anterliwt was clearly a common fixture in Welsh life during the 17th century, comparatively few examples of the genre survive from this early, and it was not until the eighteenth century that the form would reach its apogee.

-Beginnings of Welsh writing in English

-The seeds of Anglo-Welsh literature can also be detected, particularly in the work of Henry Vaughan and his contemporary, George Herbert, both Royalists.